- COVID-19 FAQs

 Events that have been canceled will remain canceled at this time.
 We will continue to assess future event cancellations and will align our event decisions with Governor Hogan’s phased approach in his Roadmap to Recovery.
 For a detailed list of current event cancellations/postponements, visit ococean.com/events or oceancitymd.gov/oc/coronavirus-information.

 We understand the concerns regarding your safety while visiting Ocean City and its businesses.
 The health and safety of Ocean City’s residents, visitors, and employees are our number one priority.
-We are encouraging each individual to practice social distancing guidelines and adhere to gathering limits.
+We are encouraging each individual to practice social distancing guidelines and adhere to the rules and guidelines outlined by the CDC and the State of Maryland.

 We can assure you that we are working closely with our partners in the business community, including hotel owners, during these unprecedented times and are communicating to them how crucial it is to adhere to operational guidelines described by the CDC.
 If you are concerned about what a specific business is doing in regards to mitigating the spread of COVID-19, we encourage you to reach out to them directly.